What Does an A1C of 5.7 Mean?

 How long does it take to lower A1C from 5.7 to 5.4?

-Because A1C reflects a 3-month average, you can see a significant drop in your next test (in 90 days) if you consistently follow a healthy diet and exercise plan.
+Because A1C reflects a 2 to 3 month average, you can see a meaningful drop in your next test if you consistently follow a healthy diet, walk after meals, and reduce refined carbs.
+Use the A1C to Blood Sugar calculator to track what that target looks like in mg/dL.

 The Biochemistry of Glycated Hemoglobin